Living with Good Health

 Life in a state of health is a process of constant rejuvenation and regeneration.
 When degenerative diseases develop they are the result of the life-sustaining processes of regeneration falling into processes of degeneration.
 They are an indication that the body is failing in its own metabolic (life-sustaining) activities.
 Therefore, in a degenerative disease, there is no outside invader for modern medicine to fight with its awe-inspiring arsenal of high technology and drugs.
-Suppressing a symptom through drugs does nothing toward eliminating the cause(s) of degeneration and restoring the processes of regeneration and good health.
+Suppressing a symptom through drugs does nothing toward eliminating the cause(s) of degeneration, nor does it aid regeneration or the restoration of good health.

-Whether it be a headache, an infection, an allergy or a cancerous tumor, it is an indication of a more basic underlying cause: imbalance and inefficiency.
+Whether you have a headache, an infection, an allergy, a digestive problem, or a cancerous tumour, it is an indication of a more basic underlying cause: imbalance and inefficiency.
 You can take an antibiotic to fight an infection, but why did the infection develop at all?
 You can take an antihistamine to suppress the sneezing symptoms of an allergy, but why did the body react in that way in the first place?
 You can have surgery to remove a tumour, but what caused it to develop in the first instance? . .
 And, if it developed once, can’t it develop again if its cause is not eliminated?